lightninglabs/lightning-api/source/rest/index.html.md

 This definition has no parameters.

+## ChannelEventUpdateUpdateType

+This definition has no parameters.

+## InvoiceInvoiceState

+This definition has no parameters.

+## PaymentPaymentStatus

+This definition has no parameters.

+## PeerSyncType

+This definition has no parameters.

 ## PendingChannelsResponseClosedChannel

 Field | Type | Description
 ----- | ---- | -----------
-channel | [PendingChannelsResponsePendingChannel](#pendingchannelsresponsependingchannel) | / The pending channel to be closed
-closing_txid | string | / The transaction id of the closing transaction
+channel | [PendingChannelsResponsePendingChannel](#pendingchannelsresponsependingchannel) | The pending channel to be closed closing_txid | string | The transaction id of the closing transaction

 ## PendingChannelsResponseForceClosedChannel

 Field | Type | Description
 ----- | ---- | -----------
-channel | [PendingChannelsResponsePendingChannel](#pendingchannelsresponsependingchannel) | / The pending channel to be force closed
-closing_txid | string | / The transaction id of the closing transaction
-limbo_balance | string | / The balance in satoshis encumbered in this pending channel maturity_height | int64 | / The height at which funds can be sweeped into the wallet blocks_til_maturity | int32 | Remaining # of blocks until the commitment output can be swept.
-Negative values indicate how many blocks have passed since becoming mature. recovered_balance | string | / The total value of funds successfully recovered from this channel pending_htlcs | [array PendingHTLC](#pendinghtlc) |
+channel | [PendingChannelsResponsePendingChannel](#pendingchannelsresponsependingchannel) | The pending channel to be force closed closing_txid | string | The transaction id of the closing transaction limbo_balance | string | The balance in satoshis encumbered in this pending channel maturity_height | int64 | The height at which funds can be swept into the wallet blocks_til_maturity | int32 | Remaining # of blocks until the commitment output can be swept.
+Negative values indicate how many blocks have passed since becoming mature. recovered_balance | string | The total value of funds successfully recovered from this channel pending_htlcs | [array PendingHTLC](#pendinghtlc) |